kyliewee/BI-and-Analytics-with-Tableau/README.md

 ## Goal of the project
 - Define a business question
-- Derive insight from the data to answer the business question o Visualize the outcome with
+- Derive insight from the data to answer the business question and Visualize the outcome with
 - Provide the direction to the University
 - [Dashboard by Tableau](https://github.com/kyliewee/BI-and-Analytics-with-Tableau/blob/main/Dashboard.pdf) and
 [PPT](https://github.com/kyliewee/BI-and-Analytics-with-Tableau/blob/main/Business%20Intelligence%20and%20Analytics%20with%20Tableau.pdf)